encharm/http-master-example-httploader/README.md

 ## Using example loader

-* Close into `/path/to/http-master-example-httploader` and install dependencies with `npm install`
+* Clone into `/path/to/http-master-example-httploader` and install dependencies with `npm install`

 * Create `config.json` with contents (or use example one from this repo for demo)
 ```